-This new title is a "mash up" for producer, writer, and editor, a role Bickell plays at KDAF, the CW affiliate in Dallas-Fort Worth, Texas.
+Bickell has found success as a pre-editor—a “mash up” for producer, writer and editor, a role he plays at KDAF, the CW affiliate in Dallas-Fort Worth, Texas.

 "I basically I work as a one-man crew, shooting stories, editing them and writing scripts," Bickell says.

 Before KDAF, Bickell had the opportunity to work on First and 17, a weekly documentary series produced by The Washington Post, through his role as a freelance producer for Synthesis Media Productions.